lawrennd/old_talks/_uq/includes/emukit-sensitivity-analysis.md

 \notes{Note that to compute each of these individual terms, you need to first compute the low order terms, and then compute the high order terms.
 This can be problematic when $\dataDim$ is large.}

-\notes{We're interested in the variance of the function $\mappingFunctionTwo$, so implicitly we're assuming that the square of this function is integrable across its domain, i.e. we're assuming that $\expectationDist{\mappingFunctionTwo(\inputVector)^2}{p(\inputVector)}$ exists and is finite.}
+\notes{We're interested in the variance of the function $\mappingFunctionTwo$, so implicitly we're assuming that the square of this function is integrable across its domain, i.e., we're assuming that $\expectationDist{\mappingFunctionTwo(\inputVector)^2}{p(\inputVector)}$ exists and is finite.}

 \newslide{}

-\notes{The Sobol decomposition has some important properties, in particular, it components are orthogonal, so this means that when we substitute it in to the variance, we have,}
+\notes{The Sobol decomposition has some important properties, in particular, its components are orthogonal, so this means that when we substitute it in to the variance, we have,}
 $$
 \begin{align*}
 \text{var}(\mappingFunctionTwo) = & \expectationDist{\mappingFunctionTwo(\inputVector)^2 }{p(\inputVector)} - \expectationDist{\mappingFunctionTwo(\inputVector)}{p(\inputVector)}^2 \\